Pratikshinde55/Terraform-aws-Count/README.md

 ⚡Step-1:⚡

-Here main.tf file for all code related to Resource block
+Here main.tf file for all code related to aws_instance Resource block.

+Data Source for AMI: It fetches the latest Amazon Linux 2 AMI with a specific naming convention (al2023-ami-*-x86_64) and other filters.

+EC2 Instance Resource: It defines an EC2 instance resource, using the AMI fetched in the previous step.
+It specifies the instance type, security group ID, and creates multiple instances using the count meta-argument.

+Variables:

+names: A list of names for instances.
+instanceType: A list of instance types.
+sec-grpID: Security Group ID.

          # notepad main.tf